Goodlinux/debitMonitor/README.md

  for inons the value of the TXT field is : "api.domainconnect.1and1.com"

 # ENV VARIABLES
+ the list of parameters are:
+ Id of the sensor in domoticz corresponding to Upload Id of the sensor in domoticz corresponding to Download Id of the sensor in domoticz corresponding to Ping Address of your Domoticz server
+ Port of the Domoticz server
+ Domoticz username
+ Domoticz password
+ Delay in minutes for the CronJob
+ IP Address of the mysql server
+ Port of the mysql server
+ Utilisateur mysql
+ Password mysql

  NUM_SENSOR_UP = 1      Id of the sensor in domoticz corresponding to Upload
  NUM_SENSOR_DOWN = 2    Id of the sensor in domoticz corresponding to Download
  NUM_SENSOR_PING = 3    Id of the sensor in domoticz corresponding to Ping